Using Obsidian For Writing Fiction & Notes

 (If you enjoyed this live notetaking session, you might also enjoy Andy Matuschak’s version.
 He does things a little differently than I do structurally but there’s a lot of value in comparison, I think!)

 As a follow-up to this, based on a couple of emails I got asking me to elaborate on a couple of details that got mentioned in passing during the video, I thought it might be useful to link to my template for daily notes and the CSS Snippets I use for Obsidian.
+As a note, my theme Palatinate is also available in the community themes list.
 My snippets for the dataview plugin are also available on the Obsidian forums.

 I also recently started maintaining the Obsidian Roundup, a free weekly roundup of Obsidian.md tips, news & resources.
 It can be accessed via RSS, email, or just by visiting the site on Saturday mornings EST.